sedostheatre/sedos.co.uk/input/about/join-us.md

 Membership fees are £30 a year if paid by direct debit, £35 otherwise.
 We would always be open to a discussion with anyone who found our membership fee a barrier to participation.

-If you’d like to find out more about joining Sedos please email [membership@sedos.co.uk](mailto:membership@sedos.co.uk) for more details, and our membership secretary will be happy to get back to you.
+If you’d like to find out more about joining Sedos please email [membership@sedos.co.uk](mailto:membership@sedos.co.uk) for more details, and our membership secretary will be happy to get back to you or visit [membership.sedos.co.uk](https://membership.sedos.co.uk) to join.

 **Shows**